tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

     branches: [ master ]
 ```

-## Test job
+### Test job
 With the basics of our workflow file setup we can get into the interesting bits.
-A workflow file can have a series of `jobs` that Github can run in parallel or in sequence.
+A workflow file can have a series of [*jobs*](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobs) that Github can run in parallel or in sequence.
 For our purposes we are going to have 3 jobs, *test*, *build*, and *deploy*, that we want to run in sequence where each job depends on the previous job succeeding.

 The first job we will create is the *test* job.
 This will simply run our test suite and report back if tests passed or failed.

-Jobs are defined in the `jobs` namespace which is essentially a list of jobs each starting with their name.
-You don't need to use the `name` keyword as we did for the whole workflow.
-I will simply call this first job `test`.
+Jobs are defined in the `jobs` namespace which is essentially a list of jobs, each starting with their name.
+You don't need to use the `name` keyword.
+I called this first job `test`.

 ```yaml
 jobs:
   test:
 ```

 Now the first piece of a job describes what operating system you want to run this workflow on.
-Github has options for Ubuntu, MacOS, and Windows.
+[Github has options](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on) for Ubuntu, MacOS, and Windows.
 We will use Ubuntu for our workflow.

 ```yaml
 runs-on: ubuntu-latest
 ```

-Next we want to describe the *steps* of this job.
+Next we want to describe the [*steps*](https://help.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idsteps) of this job.
 This is a list of steps each with a name describing what is being done.
 A step can be a predefined action that we reference from another repo or could be something like shell command.
-We can install almost any software we want and use it within our jobs.
+We can install almost any software we want and use it within our jobs via shell commands.

 ```yaml
 steps: